 We are not sure if you can handle this.
 If you know you are an easily scared person, don’t go alone.

-There is a good reason why this tours are not recommended for children under 13.
+There is a good reason why these tours are not recommended for children under 13.
 So, don’t even think about bringing kids!

 And yeah, we mentioned Salem is not only a dark and ghostly city.
-But what else do you expect doing in a town with this reputation?
+But what else do you expect to do in a town with this reputation?